anonymousauthorrainbow/parallel-rainbow-matching/README.md

 The algorithm (PG-MRM) processes edges in **delta-prefixes** of a random priority ordering.
 Within each prefix, it iterates the following parallel phases until no active edge remains:

-1. **Phase 1 (Identify ready edges):** An edge is *ready* if both endpoints are unmatched, its color is unused, and it has the highest priority among active edges at both endpoints.
-Readiness is checked via per-prefix adjacency lists.
+1. **Phase 1 (Identify ready edges):** An edge is *ready* if both endpoints are unmatched, its color is unused, and it is the minimum priority active edge at both endpoints in the current prefix.

-2. **Phase 2 (Claim vertices and color):** Ready edges attempt to claim both endpoints and their color slot using atomic compare-and-swap operations.
-An edge that fails to claim any resource releases previously claimed resources.
+2. **Phase 2 (Claim colors):** Ready edges write concurrently to a shared color array.
+Under the Priority CRCW model, the highest-priority ready edge of each color wins the write.

+3. **Phase 3 (Commit winning edges):** Only edges that won the color claim in Phase 2 are committed to the matching, and their endpoints are marked as matched.

-3. **Phase 3 (Deactivate conflicts):** All remaining edges that share an endpoint or color with a newly matched edge are deactivated.
+4. **Phase 4 (Deactivate conflicting edges):** All remaining edges that share an endpoint or color with a newly matched edge are deactivated.

 **Complexity:**
 - Expected work: O(m)
 - Worst-case work: O(m log^2 m)
-- Depth: O(log^3 m) on CRCW PRAM
+- Depth: O(log^4 m / log log m) on CRCW PRAM
 - Dependence depth under random ordering: O(log^2 m) w.h.p.

 The algorithm produces the same matching as the sequential greedy algorithm for a given edge ordering, ensuring reproducibility across different numbers of processors.